Why should autoencoders work?: Proof of Theorem

-Recall that any union $K$ of smooth submanifolds of a Euclidean space has an \concept{intrinsic measure} $\mu$ given by the Riemannian density \cite[p.~428]{lee2013smooth} of the restriction of the Euclidean metric to the submanifolds.
-Any measure zero subset $C$ of $K$ in the sense of \cite[Ch.~6]{lee2013smooth} has intrinsic measure $\mu(C)=0$.
+Lemma~\ref{lem:eps-zero} makes use of the ``intrinsic measure'' $\mu$ (\S \ref{subapp:diff-top}) on any union $K$ of smoothly embedded submanifolds of a Euclidean space that is induced by the Riemannian density \citep[p.~428]{lee2013smooth} of the restriction of the Euclidean metric to each component of $K$.
+We use the notation $\partial \mu$ for the intrinsic measure of $\partial K$.
+Any measure zero subset $C$ of $K$ in the sense of \citet[p.~128]{lee2013smooth} has intrinsic measure $\mu(C)=0$, and similarly $\partial \mu(C\cap \partial K)= 0$ when $C\cap \partial K$ has measure zero in $\partial K$.